The Strategic Energy Partnership is a partnership between E.ON [https://www.eonenergy.com/sustainable-cities/coventry.html] and Coventry City Council.

 The Coventry Energy Plan has identified a number of challenges and opportunities for the city and these are split into:

-• A significant proportion of the city's population rent their home or commercial unit (43% residential & 50% commercial).
-The SEP is committed to landlord relationship development to encourage alternative heating solutions in these buildings.
+• a significant proportion of the city's population rent their home or a commercial unit (43% residential & 50% commercial).
+The SEP is committed to landlord relationship development to encourage alternative heating solutions in these buildings

-Transport - Transport is one of the biggest single sources of emissions in the city, 27%.
-Tackling the challenge of green transport systems and alternative mobility solutions is key to make a positive impact on carbon emissions in the city.
+Tackling the challenge of green transport systems and alternative mobility solutions is key to make a positive impact on health and wellbeing in the city.
+Potential projects include:

 The solution for Coventry